ryanatkn/gro/contributing.md

 So Gro sits in a pre-alpha limbo.
 For other reasons too — things may change dramatically and I don't want the friction of breaking external users this early.
 I value your time too!!
-There probably won't be too much chaos-churn, but some % of dev users will have stability expectations I can't meet yet.
+There may be more churn than some significant % of dev users can tolerate.

 All that said: **if you draw inside its lines, Gro is a good development tool today IMO**.
-(I think its task runner alone is worth the dependency) I am happy to take contributions in any form, but **please open [issues](https://github.com/feltcoop/gro/issues)** **before attempting work that you expect to be merged.**
+(I think its task runner alone is worth the dependency) I am happy to take contributions in any form, but **please open [issues](https://github.com/feltcoop/gro/issues)** **before attempting work that you _expect_ to be merged.**
+If you're reasonably sure it's an straightforward improvement or don't mind being turned down, I don't mind if you only send a PR and no issue.

 Also, Gro can't work for everyone's needs and still be Gro.
-I'm trying to make it flexible, and if it doesn't work for you, I would enjoy discussing your issues, along with any questions or pointers you may have for improving the usefulness of the software gracefully.
+I'm trying to make it flexible, and if it doesn't work for you, I would enjoy discussing your issues and questions and merging PRs, tho probably open an issue on big stuff.
 Big caveat though, I also can't guarantee that Gro will work for your use cases, and at times it's I may look inflexible. (it's ok to push back, but please be kind!)
 This is why Gro's tagline is: